sebkeim/inner-class/README.md

   Hello
 ```

-This may seem a bit implicit but is particularly desirable for type conformance
+This may seem a bit implicit but is useful for type conformance
 (code must continue to work when the parent class is replaced by a child class),
 particularly with mix-in classes.